Adrianc1234/paradigms-programming/Big Data/Databases.md

 - Documents map to the objects in your code, so they are much more natural to work with.
 - Lightweight, language-independent, and human readable, JSON has become an established standard for data interchange and storage.
 - An important difference between document databases is the expressivity of the query language and richness of indexing.
+- Unlike monolithic, scale-up relational databases, document databases are distributed systems at their core.
+Documents are independent units which makes it easier to distribute them across multiple servers while preserving data locality.